SkmeBtw/CS-Huds-Project/README.md

-# CS:SOURCE OFFENSIVE - Custom Huds Usig Vgui
+# CS:SOURCE OFFENSIVE - Custom Huds Using Vgui

 This project shows how to install and use HUD (Heads-Up Display) mods for Counter-Strike: Source Offensive on using the source engine or similar methods.